 Grades: K to four

-Achievement First Bushwick Elementary serves the largest Hispanic population in the Achievement First network.
+Achievement First Bushwick Elementary serves as one of largest Hispanic population in the Achievement First network.
 As a result, a substantial portion of the school’s leadership, operations and teaching staff is bilingual, and all materials sent home to parents are written in Spanish and English.
 The school celebrates the cultural heritage of students and families with a yearly multi-cultural showcase and potluck dinner.
 Like their cousins at other Achievement First elementary schools, Achievement First Bushwick Elementary students enjoy REACH Circle and a host of fun enrichment activities, including martial arts, drama club, dance club and chorus.
 The school has partnered with local arts organizations for lessons in music; the guitar club is funded through the Little Kids Rock Foundation and the Piano School provides lessons at a reduced rate.
 For two consecutive years, AF Bushwick scored in the top 15 percent of all city schools on the New York City Department of Education Progress Reports.
 In 2013, the NYC DOE highlighted AF Bushwick as one of eight city schools with high-needs populations that excel at preparing students for college and careers.
 AF Bushwick earned special credit for closing the achievement gap and making outstanding gains with students who have disabilities.